 1. Your gas cap is loose.

-If you’re just pulling away from the gas station and suddenly notice the check engine light, it is probably just an alert from your car that you forgot to close the cap.
+If you’re just pulling away from the gas station and suddenly notice the light on your dash, it is probably just an alert from your car that you forgot to close the cap.
 Find a safe spot to park your car, and check to make sure that both the gas cap and door are tightly closed.
 If that doesn’t do the trick, you should call your mechanic right away.

 2. You have a faulty sensor.

 Over time, dirt and debris will build up on different parts of your car, including sensors.
 This build-up can interfere with the information transmitted by the sensor and create an alert.
-Some sensors are especially vulnerable like your oxygen sensor, that monitor your gas mileage and emissions, or your air flow sensor, which tracks how much air is passing through the engine.
+Some sensors are especially vulnerable like your oxygen sensors, which monitor your gas mileage and emissions, or your airflow sensor, which tracks how much air is passing through the engine.
 Luckily, certified technicians can use the code from the check engine light to quickly identify and replace the sensors.

 3. Your spark plugs have worn out.